 - Manhood Development for Young Males: A manhood development program specifically for high school and middle-school males.
 In this program, young men critically examine the cultural and historical belief systems and gender

 socializations that can lead to family, domestic, teen dating, gang and gender violence.
 They look at abuse from a race, class and gender perspective.
 Students explore how young men who are disenfranchised in society maintain

 power, male privilege and entitlement within their intimate and communal relationships.
 The root causes that lead to teen dating violence with other forms of youth and community violence are investigated.
 The project provides a space for these young men to have age-specific conversations about manhood, male socialization, male accountability, gender equality, healthy and unhealthy dating relationships, sibling, and peer relationships.

 - Technical Assistance and Capacity Building: Available for fatherhood, male involvement, re-entry, mentoring, and veterans programs.

-For more information on anti-violence programs, contact Quentin Walcott at _____.
+For more information about CONNECT Men, contact Quentin Walcott at email@example.com.
 Click here for additional resources.